Michael-OvO/Michael-OvO.github.io/content/post/chem-midterm 2021/index.md

 Non-Metals: located on the right side of the periodic table (plus hydrogen)

-Metalloids: located along the step formation on the right side of the periodic tableAlkali Metals: located along group one
+Metalloids: located along the step formation on the right side of the periodic table

+Alkali Metals: located along group 1

-Alkaline Earth Metals: located along group two
+Alkaline Earth Metals: located along group 2

 Halogens: located along group 17